 I secured a position at the bottom of a hill near a bend in the road and stood there.
 And stood there.
 And stood there.
 Twenty minutes before the Torch was scheduled to pass by, a lorry driver drove his lorry down the road and then realized that the cars on his lorry were taller than the maximum height for clearing the train bridge.
 Doh.

-The driver’s lapse in judgement caused a huge traffic problem as cars were stacked up behind the lorry.
+The driver’s lapse in judgment caused a huge traffic problem as cars were stacked up behind the lorry.
 The police arrived on the scene and directed the cars (and lorry) to back-up.
 The police then removed the barricades blocking a side road and the lorry drove down the side road.
 Crisis averted.

-Finally it was go-time!
+Finally, it was go-time!
 The Olympic bus crested the hill and then stopped.
 At the time, I thought it had stopped for suspense purposes but I later figured out after comparing stories with British Jon that the bus stopped because there was a change in Torchbearers.
 Jon was located about a half-mile up the hill from me and stated that a male Torchbearer carried the Torch but by the time the Torch reached my position, it was carried by a female, Rebecca Scott.

 I had no idea that the Torchbearer was immediately behind the giant bus.
 All of the spectators around me (including myself) were caught off-guard when the Torch suddenly appeared after the bus passed.